OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-047.md

 ## Psalm 47:5

-> God has ascended with a shout,
+> God has ascended amidst joyful cries,
 > The Lord, with the sound of a trumpet.

 ## Psalm 47:6

-> Sing praises to God, sing praises;
+> Offer praises to God, offer praises;
-> Sing praises to our King, sing praises.
+> Offer praises to our King, offer praises.

 ## Psalm 47:7

 > For God is the King of all the earth;
-> Sing praises with a psalm of wisdom.
+> Offer praises with a psalm of insight.

 ---

 ## Psalm 47:8

-> God reigns over the nations,
+> God rules over the nations,
-> God sits on His holy throne.
+> God is seated on His holy throne.

 ## Psalm 47:9

-> The princes of the peoples have assembled
+> The leaders of the peoples have gathered
 > As the people of the God of Abraham,
 > For the shields of the earth belong to God;
 > He is highly exalted.